jbarnette/pinglish/README.md

 0. The response __must__ return an `HTTP 503 SERVICE UNAVAILABLE` status code if any health checks fail.

-0. The response __must__ return an `HTTP 418 I'M A TEAPOT` status code if the request asks for any content-type but `application/json`.
-   (In other words, if the request's `Accept` header does not include application/json or a wildcard that matches application/json, then the response must be `HTTP 418`.)

 0. The response __must__ be of Content-Type `application/json;
    charset=UTF-8`.